Traversable wormhole with double trace deformations via gravitational shear and sound channels: Wormhole Traversability

 Here, $\langle\mathfrak{h}_{tx}(U,V,z)\mathfrak{h}_{tx}(U^\prime,V^\prime,z^\prime)\rangle$ is one of the Green's function of the tensor field $\mathfrak{h}_{\mu\nu}$ in the bulk, denoted as where $\textbf{x}=(r,t,\vec{x})$ and $\textbf{x}^\prime=(r^\prime,t^\prime,\vec{x}^\prime)$.\\ Due to the deformation, the bulk tensor field $\mathfrak{h}_{MN}$ evolves with the unitary time-evolution operator $U(t,t_0)=\mathcal{T}\{e^{-i\int_{t_0}^t dt_1\delta H(t_1)}\}$ in the interaction picture, where

-is the double-trace deformation.
+is the double trace deformation.
 The left and right boundary is related through it.
 The bulk two-point function is then modified by $\delta H(t_1)$ as

 where $(H)$ and $(I)$ in the superscript denote the Heisenberg and Interaction picture, respectively.
+For simplicity, the superscript $(I)$ will be omitted hereafter.
+We expand the time evolution operator and the bulk two-point function to the first order in $\delta H$,

+The zeroth order does not contribute to the opening of the wormhole and the violation of the ANEC.
+Therefore, focusing on the opening of the wormhole, we consider only the first-order Green's function as

-For simplicity, the superscript $(I)$ will be omitted hereafter.\\ For small $\delta H(t_1)$ perturbation, the Green's function in the first order of $\delta H(t_1)$ is given by \begin{widetext} \end{widetext} We use the large-N factorization to go from the second to the third line and we use the fact that operators in the left asymptotic boundary commutes with the ones in the right asymptotic boundary, assuming that $\mathfrak{h}_{\mu\nu}(\textbf{x})$ lives in the right region.
+\\ For small $\delta H(t_1)$ perturbation, the Green's function in the first order of $\delta H(t_1)$ is given by \begin{widetext} \end{widetext} We use the large-N factorization to go from the second to the third line and we use the fact that operators in the left asymptotic boundary commutes with the ones in the right asymptotic boundary, assuming that $\mathfrak{h}_{\mu\nu}(\textbf{x})$ lives in the right region.
 Introducing the Wightman and retarded bulk-to-boundary propagators, the first-order Green's function is then written as Here, we perform a shift $t_1\rightarrow t_1-i\beta/2$ to go from the right to the left asymptotic boundary. \\ Therefore, to calculate the ANEC in eq. \eqref{ANECexpval}, we need to calculate the Green's functions $G_{tx,tx}^{(1)}(\textbf{x};\textbf{x}^\prime)$ and $G_{zx,tx}^{(1)}(\textbf{x};\textbf{x}^\prime)$.
 However, we need to first specify the coupling functions $Q^{\lambda\rho\gamma\sigma}(t,\vec{x})$.
 There are three cases that can be considered here,

 We also need to explicitly calculate the bulk-to-boundary propagators

 and calculate these propagators by first performing a Fourier transform from a retarded bulk-to-bulk propagators in Fourier space $G_{\mu\nu,\alpha\beta}^{\text{ret.}}(r,r^\prime,\omega,k)$,